ryanand26/markerclustererplus/README.md

 * hideLabel option - removes numbers on the clusters
 * Ensure cluster click action causes an increase in the zoom level
 * maxZoomOnClick option - the maxZoom option affects the click action of the clusters, this option allows us to make that independant.
 Defaults to maxZoom
+* Allow the zoomOnClick option to be a function.
+Return true or false from that function to enable/disabled the default action
 * Image path is optional